 Here’s what I notice, every mlm company that targets women seems to be very successful, especially in beauty products and clothing.

-When I asked a few CABI stylist ladies, what makes them join CABI?
+When I asked a few CABI stylish ladies, what makes them join CABI?

 Well, not about making a lot of money.

-They join because of this: the women are caring, confidence and fun to be with.
+They join because of this: the women are caring, confident and fun to be with.
 Plus, the company cares about women’s success.

-Maybe I am in a minority group of women who start a business for the purpose of making money.
+Maybe I am in a minority group of women who start a business to make money.

 This explains why CABI is so successful in targeting women stylists.